 If you want to take home a gastronomic souvenir, buy gourmet products in the stores near Piazza della Cinque Scole.

-At the end of the Sisto bridge, you will find this square full of street artists and painters.
-A must-see atmosphere to get to know the essence of Trastevere.
+At the end of the Sisto Bridge you will find this square full of street artists and painters.
+A must-see atmosphere to get to know the essence of the Trastevere neighborhood.

-In case you didn't know, I'll tell you that the aperitif is one of the most ingrained customs among both young and old Italians.
-In mid-afternoon, it is very common to see groups of Italians drinking a traditional spritz or a beer while tasting a delicious snack composed of focaccia, salamis, pizzettas...
+In case you did not know, I tell you that the aperitif for Italians is one of the most ingrained customs among young and old.
+At mid-afternoon, it is very common to see groups of Italians drinking a traditional spritz or a beer while tasting a delicious snack consisting of focaccia, salamis, pizzas....
 The best part?
-You pay for the drink and the "tapas" (or appetizers) are on the bar.
-I bet you can't wait to try it!
+You pay for the drink and the "tapas" (or appetizer, as they call it) are on the bar.
+Can't wait to try it?

-10. Visiting the Church of San Pietro in Montorio
+10. Visit the Church of San Pietro in Montorio

-It is located in the lower part of the Gianicolo and its terrace is also an excellent viewpoint of the city of Rome.
+It is located in the lower part of the Gianicolo and its terrace is also an excellent viewpoint.
 Don't miss the view of the circular temple of this convent from the lower part of its courtyard.

 If you want to get a different souvenir from your trip to Rome, Trastevere is the place to go.
-In addition to buying gourmet products in some of its stores, you can also enjoy handicrafts and small stores with peculiar objects that you will not find in any other area of Rome.
+Besides buying gourmet products in some of its stores, you can also enjoy handicrafts and small stores with peculiar objects that you won't find in any other area of Rome.

-Although it is not the most accessible place for a tourist visiting Rome, spending the last day of your trip in Trastevere can be a perfect farewell to the Eternal City.
-Wandering through Trastevere is like entering a different version of Rome and enjoying it during the last hours of your trip away from the tourist crowds could be a perfect end to your experience.
+Although it is not the most accessible place for a sightseeing tour of Rome, spending your last day there can be a perfect farewell to the eternal city.
+Entering Trastevere is like entering a different Rome and enjoying it during your last hours of your trip away from the tourist crowds could be a perfect end to your experience.

 Ana's Traveller Tip

-Don't miss the sunset from Gianicolo Hill.
-Then end the day having dinner in Trastevere and discovering its nightlife.
+Don't miss the sunset from the Gianicolo hill.
+Then finish the day having dinner in Trastevere and discovering its nightlife.

-Simply walk across the Sisto bridge or the Garibaldi bridge.
+You can reach it on foot by crossing the Sisto bridge or the Garibaldi bridge.
 If you are visiting the Vatican, the walk to Trastevere will only take 30 minutes.
-In any case, so that you don't get exhausted walking (you will have time to do it walking through the streets of this iconic neighborhood) it is possible to get there either by bus H (leaving from Termini station and passing through, among other places, Piazza Venezia) or by tram 8 (leaving from Piazza Venezia).
+In any case, so that you don't get exhausted walking (you will have time to do it walking through the streets) you can get there either by bus H (leaving from Termini station and passing through, among other places, Piazza Venezia) or by streetcar 8 (leaving from Piazza Venezia).

-Many tours, although they pass through Trastevere, do not leave from there directly, so be sure to check the address of the tour's meeting point.
-If you have any doubts you can ask for details about how to get there when booking, but don't worry too much, it is usually very easy to find.
+Be careful!
+Many tours, although passing through Trastevere, do not leave directly from there, so be sure to check the address of the meeting point.
+If you have any questions you can write to your guide when you book the tour so that he/she can give you the relevant explanations, but don't worry because they are usually easy to find.

 You can do the Trastevere tours at various times depending on the day of the week you choose.
-I recommend doing it at mid-afternoon so that, at the end of the tour, you can see the Trastevere neighborhood at night.
-Keep in mind that, if you do the tour on Sunday, you will find many stores closed.
+I recommend doing it in the mid-afternoon so that, when you finish, you can see the Trastevere neighborhood at night.
+Keep in mind that if you take the tour on a Sunday, you will find many stores closed in Rome.

-The tour lasts three and a half hours and it is a walking tour, but, as it includes several stops to taste local gastronomic products, it is not as tiring as a tour of the center of Rome of the same duration.
-For me, in particular, the time flew by because of the relaxed atmosphere and lively attitude of the guide and group.
+The tour lasts three and a half hours and is a walking tour, but, as it includes several stops to taste local gastronomic products, it is not as tiring as a tour of the center of Rome of the same length.
+For me in particular, the time flew by because the atmosphere is totally relaxed and there is a very relaxed atmosphere with the guide and the tour companions.

 Where to eat

-If you're still a bit hungry at the end of your tour, you're in the best place in Rome for lunch or dinner.
-Any of the bars near Piazza Santa Maria in Trastevere will be worth a visit.
-Don't miss the gelaterias; they are also famous in this area and many of them have many years of history.
+If you are still hungry at the end of the tour, you are in the best place in Rome for lunch or dinner.
+Any of the bars near Piazza Santa Maria in Trastevere will be worth a visit, and don't miss the ice cream parlors; they are also famous in this area and many of them have many years of history.

-By this point, you will already have discovered that the neighborhood is known for its gastronomy.
+If you are going to eat on your own, as you may have already discovered, the neighborhood is known for its gastronomy.
 It is one of the best areas in Rome to enjoy Italian food.
-Tip: avoid the tourist menu and ask for local recommendations.
-As for the quantities, they are usually quite plentiful so you may be able to get by with just one plate.
+Tip: avoid the tourist menu and let yourself be recommended.
+As for the quantities, they are usually quite abundant so maybe one plate will be enough for you.

-The tour is available in several languages: English, German, Spanish and French.
+The tour is available in several languages: Spanish, German, English and French.

 Visiting Trastevere with children

-This neighborhood is one of the places that lends itself best to quiet and thoughtful photography without the stress of a typical picture of any of the famous landmarks in Rome.
+The neighborhood is one of the places that best lends itself to a quiet and thoughtful photography without the stress of the photo of rigor that can envelop the most saturated monuments of Rome.
 The deeper you go into its streets, the more possibilities you will discover.
-It is essential to climb Gianicolo Hill from where you will have a wonderful view of Rome, especially at sunset.
+It is essential to climb the Gianicolo hill from where you will have a wonderful view of Rome especially at sunset.

 If you are interested in the Trastevere neighborhood tour you will also be interested in

-If you have fallen in love with the gastronomy of Trastevere, you can't miss the restaurants in another of Rome's neighborhoods known for attracting foodies: Testaccio.
-This neighborhood is located on the opposite bank of Trastevere and is also worth a visit, if only for its eateries.
-Although it is less known, some describe it as one of the most authentic neighborhoods in Rome.
+If you have fallen in love with the gastronomy of Trastevere, you can not miss the restaurants in another of Rome's neighborhoods that delights the most foodies: Testaccio.
+This neighborhood is located on the opposite bank of Trastevere and is also worth a visit, if only for its restaurants.
+Although less known, it is also described by some as one of the most authentic neighborhoods in Rome.

 Visiting the Vatican

 Finally, if you are going to visit Trastevere in the afternoon, I recommend doing so after seeing the Vatican Museums in the morning for two reasons.
-The first is the proximity of both places (about a thirty-minute walk) which can be a perfect plan to round out the day.
+The first is the proximity of both places (about a thirty minute walk) which can be a perfect way to spend the day.

-The second is because you already know that the Vatican is a must-see in Rome, but also one of the busiest places; after the hustle and bustle you will find in the museums or in St. Peter's Basilica, enjoying the serenity of Trastevere will be the perfect way to recover your energies for the rest of your trip to Rome.
-If you are interested in this option and want to know more about how to organize your visit to the Vatican, I suggest you to read this other article on Best Vatican guided tours .
+The second is because you already know that the Vatican is a must-see in Rome, but also one of the busiest places; after the bustle you will find in the museums or in St. Peter's Basilica, enjoying the serenity of Trastevere will be a balm that will charge you with energy for the rest of the days of your visit to Rome.
+If you are interested in this option and you want to know more about how to organize your visit to the Vatican, you can read this other article on The best guided tours of the Vatican ⛪.

-If on the other hand, you prefer to take a broader tour of the city that doesn't just focus on Trastevere, don't worry because the availability of guided tours of Rome is endless.
+If on the other hand you prefer to do a broader tour of the city that does not focus only on Trastevere, do not worry because the offer of guided tours of Rome is endless.
 In fact, so much so that it can be overwhelming.
-I wrote this guide on Best Rome Tours that can help you choose the best option.
+I made this guide on Top 11 tours of Rome that can help you choose which is the best option.

 The best excursions from Rome

-And finally, if by now you have fallen in love with Rome like me, I recommend you to visit the rest of Italy, as there are thousands of wonders to discover outside the Eternal City.
-Here's an article on Best Day Trips from Rome so you can start dreaming about all the day trips you could do once you are there.
+And finally, if by now you have fallen in love with Rome like me, I recommend that you don't stop visiting the rest of Italy, as there are thousands of wonders to discover outside the Eternal City.
+I leave you with this article about The 9 best excursions from Rome so you can start dreaming about all the excursions you could do once you are there.